-- (1) The subdivider shall be responsible for maintenance of all common areas, common features, and private infrastructure until maintenance responsibility is transferred to the association in accordance with the standards in this subsection. - Transfer of maintenance responsibility for common elements from the subdivider to the association may be initiated upon the sale of at least 75 percent of the lots in the subdivision and shall be initiated upon the sale of 100 percent of the lots in the subdivision.
-The transfer to the association shall include maintenance responsibility for the common areas, common elements and private infrastructure, along with any associated regulatory permits (e.g., state stormwater permits).
-Prior to transfer, all of the following shall occur: - (a) The subdivider commissions a report prepared by a registered engineer indicating that all common areas, common features, and infrastructure elements comply with the minimum standards in this Ordinance and the County Code of Ordinances.
-The report shall also include verification of the reserve fund balance in accordance with the standards in this section.
-The report shall include a complete inventory of common elements in the subdivision, including street trees and vegetated buffers, and shall also include documentation of the condition of the stormwater infrastructure elements, along with an outline of the HOA's ongoing maintenance responsibilities for those elements; and - (b) County staff reviews the report prepared by the registered engineer for the purpose of determining that the requirements of 6.1.4.F.(2)(a) have been addressed in the report; and - (c) A reserve fund dedicated to the continued maintenance and upkeep of common areas, common features, and private infrastructure is established with a banking institution acceptable to the county in the name of the association that contains a minimum balance that includes the following:
+- (1) The subdivider shall be responsible for maintenance of all common areas, common features, and private infrastructure until maintenance responsibility is transferred to the association in accordance with the standards in this subsection. - (2) The subdivider shall cede maintenance responsibility for common areas, common features, regulatory permits (e.g., stormwater permits), and private infrastructure to the association upon sale of 75 percent of the lots in a subdivision. - (3) Maintenance responsibility is not transferred from the subdivider to the association until all of the following occur: - (a) At least 75 percent of the total number of lots in the subdivision are sold; and - (b) The subdivider commissions a report prepared by a registered engineer indicating that all common areas, common features, and infrastructure elements comply with the minimum standards in this Ordinance and the County Code of Ordinances.
+The report shall also include verification of the reserve fund balance in accordance with the standards in this section; and - (c) County staff reviews and approves the report prepared by a registered engineer; and - (d) A reserve fund dedicated to the continued maintenance and upkeep of common areas, common features, and private infrastructure is established with a banking institution acceptable to the county in the name of the association that contains a minimum balance that includes the following: - (i) Ten percent of the road construction costs for streets not maintained by NCDOT at the time of transfer (gravel base and asphalt only);

-Subsection 6.1.4: Homeowners or Property Owners Association Requirements

-- (i) Ten percent of the road construction costs for streets not maintained by NCDOT at the time of transfer (gravel base and asphalt only); - (ii) Except for sidewalks and street trees, ten percent of the construction costs of common features and private infrastructure.
-In lieu of replacing any missing trees prior to transfer, a developer may add the value of missing trees to the reserve fund balance and assign responsibility for tree maintenance and replacement to the HOA. - (iii) Liability insurance and taxes for two years; and, - (iv) Facilities, stormwater, and landscaping maintenance costs for two years. - The developer shall continue to maintain roadways until they have been accepted for maintenance by either NCDOT or the HOA.
-For roadways that are being transferred to NCDOT for maintenance, where common elements and private infrastructure are transferred to the HOA prior to NCDOT accepting the roads, the roadway portion of the approved reserve account shall be placed in escrow and can be released upon NCDOT accepting maintenance responsibility for the roads. - (4) In the event the association has not collected sufficient assessment funds from the lot owners in the subdivision to meet the minimum balance requirements of the reserve fund, the subdivider shall be responsible for the difference needed to meet the minimum balance requirements. - (5) Applications to turn over maintenance responsibility to the association for common areas, common features, or private infrastructure prior to conveyance of 75 percent of the lots in the subdivision may be reviewed by the Board of Commissioners.
+- (ii) Except for sidewalks and street trees, ten percent of the construction costs of common features and private infrastructure; - (iii) Liability insurance and taxes for two years; and, - (iv) Facilities, stormwater, and landscaping maintenance costs for two years.

+In the event the association has not collected sufficient assessment funds from the lot owners in the subdivision to meet the minimum balance requirements of the reserve fund, the subdivider shall be responsible for the difference needed to meet the minimum balance requirements.

+(4) Applications to turn over maintenance responsibility to the association for common areas, common features, or private infrastructure prior to conveyance of 75 percent of the lots in the subdivision may be reviewed by the Board of Commissioners.
 The Board of Commissioners, at the request of the subdivider, shall waive the requirement upon a finding that the association has sufficient financial capacity to assume maintenance responsibility for common areas, common facilities, and private infrastructure.
-A developer may elect to transfer maintenance responsibility of a completed phase of a subdivision prior to subsequent phases being completed, even though the phase represents fewer than 75 percent of the lots in the subdivision, without Board of Commissioners approval, when all other requirements of this section have been met.